Apple does not allow its company to develop a security app specifically for iOS devices

 In this post, we will discuss whether security software such as McAfee works on the iPhone.
 While the company boasts its smartphones to have been designed with security at its very core, it may just be a marketing statement.
 If you’re still curious about McAfee, then head on to this McAfee Review to find out more.
 Nonetheless, keep on reading this post to know more about this security software.

-This is the very reason why there isn’t a single existing security app available for the iPhone, which effectively blocks any malware from infecting it.
+It is the very reason why there isn’t a single existing security app available for the iPhone, which effectively blocks any malware from infecting it.
 As mentioned in an interview with Kaspersky, Apple has not allowed his company to develop a security app specifically for iOS devices.

 If one did exist, we are pretty sure that it wouldn’t function the way antivirus software does.
 Sure, any Apple device has flaws, specifically in terms of security features.
 However, these issues can be prevented by going through easy and convenient security updates.